delta-reporter/delta-frontend/delta-reporter/README.md

 ## Backend

-- Based on Golang
+- Based on Flask

 ## Frontend

-- Based on React
+- Based on NextJS

 ## Deployment